 If you are new to radiological environmental protection and/or the ERICA Tool, please consider our full Radiological Environmental Protection course.

 Students & Alliance members: £199 (Early Bird, then £249)

 Early Bird Discounts available until 15 December (then £50 more)

 More background on version 2.0 of the ERICA Tool

-In July 2021 version 2.0 (beta) of the ERICA Tool was released, with the release of the full version 2.0 being planned for September/October 2021.
+The full version 2.0 was launched on 18 November f2021.
 The updated version of the ERICA Tool includes many new features, changes and updates.
 These include:

 - A different dosimetry approach (implementing ICRP Publication 136)

 - Updated transfer parameter (concentration ratios and distribution coefficients) values

 - Changes in the implementation of concentration ratios